sairis-ai/help-center/docs/user/assistant/control-panel.md

 - **Citations On/Off** - Show where answers come from
 - **Live Web On/Off** - Let AI search the internet
 - **Content Filtering** - Block certain types of content

-### Quick Actions:
-- Turn on citations to see sources
-- Enable web search for current information
-- Try different AI modes for different tasks

-### Tip:

-- Try diffrent settings and play around with it to find your best settings

 ## Quick Troubleshooting